 Basic Trial Information

-This randomized phase II trial studies how well rituximab and pentostatin or bendamustine hydrochloride works in treating patients with relapsed or refractory hairy cell leukemia that has come back after a period of improvement or does not responded to treatment.
+This randomized phase II trial studies how well rituximab and pentostatin or bendamustine hydrochloride works in treating patients with hairy cell leukemia that has come back after a period of improvement or does not responded to treatment.
 Monoclonal antibodies, such as rituximab, may interfere with the ability of cancer cells to grow and spread.
 Drugs used in chemotherapy, such as pentostatin and bendamustine hydrochloride, work in different ways to stop the growth of cancer cells, either by killing the cells, by stopping them from dividing, or by stopping them from spreading.
 It is not yet known whether rituximab is more effective with pentostatin or bendamustine hydrochloride in treating recurrent hairy cell leukemia.

 Further Study Information